TheKeyholdingCompany/tech-challenge-backend-dev/readme.md

     ALS --1--> ALD
 ```

-Accelerators are typically one-way, so while the route `A->B` can exist, it doesn't necessarily mean that `B->A` exists.
+Gates are typically one-way, so while the route `A->B` can exist, it doesn't necessarily mean that `B->A` exists.
 Additionally, the hyperplane distance varies depending on which way you travel - Our best theories say the hyperplane not only does not match real-space but also has a preferred direction.

-## Accelerator Data
+## Gate Data
-Feel free to use any form of storage for the accelerator and routes information.
+Feel free to use any form of storage for the gate and routes information.

-You can make use of [`create-local-db.sh`](./create-local-db.sh) which sets up a local DynamoDB with the data in the table above.
+You can make use of the SQL script [`create-local-postgres-db.sql`](./create-local-postgres-db.sql) to seed a postgres database.

 ## Your task:
-Write a program that suggests the cheapest quote for a customer's journeys.

-This program should expose its logic via an API so that it can be consumed by other services or a browser client.
+Write a server that exposes an API that allows a user to calculate the cost of their journey:
+* From wherever they are to the nearest gate
+* From one gate to a destination gate

 The API should expose, at least, the following endpoints:
-* `GET`: `/transport/{distance}?passengers={number}&parking={days}` - returns the cheapest vehicle to use (and the cost of the journey) for the given `distance` (in AUs), `number` or passengers and `days` of parking (i.e. vehicle storage at the accelerator)
+* `GET`: `/transport/{distance}?passengers={number}&parking={days}` - returns the cheapest vehicle to use (and the cost of the journey) for the given `distance` (in AUs), `number` or passengers and `days` of parking (i.e. vehicle storage at the gate)
-  * Accelerators typically sit above the star, so if you're on Earth and want to travel to the Sol accelerator, the distance would be ~1AU.
+  * Gates typically sit above the star, so if you're on Earth and want to travel to the Sol gate, the distance would be ~1AU.
-* `GET`: `/accelerators` - returns a list of accelerators with their information
+* `GET`: `/gates` - returns a list of gates with their information
-* `GET`: `/accelerators/{acceleratorID}` - returns the details of a single accelerator
+* `GET`: `/gates/{gateCode}` - returns the details of a single gate
-* `GET`: `/accelerators/{acceleratorID}/to/{targetAcceleratorID}` - returns the cheapest route from `acceleratorID` to `targetAcceleratorID`
+* `GET`: `/gates/{gateCode}/to/{targetGateCode}` - returns the cheapest route from `gateCode` to `targetGateCode`

 These endpoints should be public.

 ### Expectations
+* A link to the deployed API
+* API documentation - e.g. Swagger, Postman collection
+* Any diagrams, plans or notes you made while designing the solution
 * A git repository with the solution
     * Application code
         * Use any programming language you like (unless stated otherwise)
-    * API documentation - e.g. Swagger, Postman collection
+    * Infrastructure config/code - e.g. Terraform
-    * Any tests
+    * Tests
     * Any CI/CD configuration - e.g. github actions
-    * Any infrastructure-like config - e.g. Dockerfile(s)
     * Any supporting scripts to generate, package, run, etc...
-* A dockerhub image with the solution and instructions on how to run it (and/or a docker-compose file)
+* Instructions on how to run the application locally
-    * Optionally, feel free to host this for us somewhere as well.

 # Getting help
 If you have any questions, please feel free to reach out to me via email (tco@keyholding.com).